startling/small-linux/small_linux.md

 Building the linux kernel from source can be slightly complicated; luckily, the default options work fine for us.
 You can `make menuconfig` and poke around a little bit to see what choices we have, and then exit and save your configuration. `make all` builds the entire thing; go and make some tea or something while you wait for it.

+Once you're done, copy the image to the directory _above_ the mounted image for now:

+`cp arch/x86/boot/bzImage ../`

+and install the kernel headers on the disk, too:

+`sudo make INSTALL_MOD_PATH=../disk modules_install`

+Now `cd ..` and survey all that we have made.

+## Figuring Out How To Boot

+We're going to use qemu to look into booting are disk real quick.
+Unmount the disk image first (`sudo umount /dev/mapper/loop0p1`), and then choose one of the following:

+If you're on Arch Linux,

+`qemu-system-i386 -kernel bzImage -hda boots.img -append "root=/dev/sda1 console=ttyS0" -nographic`.

+Otherwise,

+`qemu -kernel bzImage -hda boots.img -append "root=/dev/sda1 console=ttyS0" -nographic`.

 ## references: